Lewis Stuyvesant Chanler

-Lewis Stuyvesant Chanler (September 24, 1869, in Newport, Rhode Island – February 28, 1942, in New York City) was an American lawyer and politician who served as Lieutenant Governor of New York from 1907 to 1908.
+Lewis Stuyvesant Chanler (September 24, 1869, in Newport, Rhode Island – February 28, 1942, in New York City) was an American lawyer and politician who served as the lieutenant governor of New York from 1907 to 1908.

 Early life

-He was the fifth son of John Winthrop Chanler (1826–1877) of the Dudley–Winthrop family and Margaret Astor Ward (1838–1875) of the Astor family.
+He was the fifth son of John Winthrop Chanler of the Stuyvesant family and Margaret Astor Ward of the Astor family.
 Through his father, who served as a U.S. Representative from New York, he was a great-great-grandson of Peter Stuyvesant and a great-great-great-great-grandson of Wait Winthrop and Joseph Dudley.
-Through his mother, he was a grandnephew of Julia Ward (1819–1910), John Jacob Astor III (1822–1890), and William Backhouse Astor, Jr. (1829–1892), and a great-great-grandson of John Jacob Astor.
+Through his mother, he was a grandnephew of Julia Ward, John Jacob Astor III, and William Backhouse Astor Jr., and a great-great-grandson of John Jacob Astor.

 Lewis had ten brothers and sisters, including the artist Robert Winthrop Chanler and the soldier and explorer William Astor Chanler.
 His sister Margaret Livingston Chanler served as a nurse with the American Red Cross during the Spanish–American War.
 His older brother Winthrop Astor Chanler served in the Rough Riders in Cuba and was wounded at the Battle of Tayacoba.
 Chanler's eldest brother, John Armstrong Chaloner, married novelist Amélie Rives Troubetzkoy.
 Chanler and his siblings became orphans after the death of their mother in 1875 and their father in 1877, both to pneumonia.
 John Winthrop Chanler's will provided $20,000 a year for each child for life (equivalent to $470,563 in 2018 dollars), enough to live comfortably by the standards of the time.
 The children were raised at their parents' estate, Rokeby, in Barrytown, New York.

 He attended Columbia University Law School and graduated in 1891.
-Then he attended Cambridge University, matriculating in 1894.
+Then he attended Cambridge University, matriculating at Trinity College in 1894.